 FAQ

-For more information about how to manage file systems, mount targets, and permission groups, see FAQ about basic management features.
+For more information about how to manage file systems, mount targets, and permission groups, see Basic management FAQ.